-4. The realization of autonomy on the level of school management, teacher, local communities and state are limited by numerous - very detailed - regulations and norms.
+4. The realization of autonomy on the level of school management, teacher, local communities and state

+Koren (2013) alleges that regarding school management, Slovenian headmasters and schools have greater autonomy than their colleagues in other countries, which also applies to teachers, other school expert workers and employees, and the distribution of financial resources.
+On the other hand, they are limited by numerous - very detailed - regulations and norms.
 Headmasters are responsible for pedagogical and business management.
 Important is of course, autonomy in the field of pedagogical management - which offers the possibility for the development of particularities within the curriculum, as well as of teaching methods, the organization of teachers' work and more, which is the essence of the autonomous operation of headmasters and leads toward the autonomy of the school as a whole.
 However, recent Slovenian research (Koren, 2013) shows that headmasters do not take full advantage of their new role to implement this autonomy.
 The autonomy of headmasters in Slovenia also depends on the manner of their re-election.
 Although the current system in Slovenia also has its weak points, it has been proven in practice, as experience shows in conjunction with various political events, for instance the changing of governments, that the principle of leaving decision-making to school councils is the only way to limit political influences (Koren, 2013).